holochain/tx5/crates/tx5-connection/README.md

 <!-- cargo-rdme start -->

-#### tx5-core
+#### tx5-connection

-Holochain WebRTC p2p communication ecosystem core types.
+Holochain webrtc connection.
+Starts by sending messages over the sbd signal server, if we can upgrade to a proper webrtc p2p connection, we do so.

 <!-- cargo-rdme end -->